surajsbharadwaj/terraform-ibm-powervs/examples/image-import/README.md

 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

-NOTE: We can configure the all details in input.tfvars.
+NOTE: We can configure all details in input.tfvars

 ## Usage